Bill C-30: Protecting Children from Internet Predators Act: Responses to the bill

-Although Stephen Harper led a majority government, all four minority parties, the NDP, Liberals, Bloc Québécois, and Green Party were opposed to the lawful access provisions of C-30.
+All four opposition parties, the NDP, Liberals, Bloc Québécois, and Green Party were opposed to the lawful access provisions of C-30.
 In addition, John Williamson (New Brunswick Southwest), David Tilson (Dufferin—Caledon) and Rob Anders (Calgary West) were among the Conservative MPs who opposed the bill.
-Political criticism from the Liberals, NDP and Greens has suggested it was hypocritical for the Conservatives to introduce the bill, after scrapping both the long-form census and gun registry in the name of privacy.
+Political criticism from the Liberals, NDP and Greens suggested it was hypocritical for the Conservatives to introduce the bill, after scrapping both the long-form census and gun registry in the name of privacy.